 That said, additional challenges:

-Frankly, I think if physical touch is at the top of your list of your love languages, I think any long distance relationship is going to be very, very challenging.
+Frankly, I think if physical touch is at the top of the list of your love languages.
+I think any long-distance relationship is going to be very, very challenging.

-So, for example, I’ve taken this test several times, and every time I take the test, it’s very clear that I am a big fan of physical touch.
+I’ve taken this test several times.
+And, every time I take the test, it’s very clear that I am a big fan of physical touch.
 That’s number one for my love languages by a mile.
 Thus, someone like me would find long distance relationships pretty much impossible.

-I’m sure I don’t have to tell you this, for asking the question I’m sure you know, but long distance relationships in the best of times are very, very, very challenging, but they’re even more challenging for people whose main love language is physical touch.
+Long distance relationships in the best of times are very challenging.
+But, they’re even more challenging for people whose main love language is physical touch.

 So look into that.
 Look into the love languages, see where you stand on that stuff.
-See where you fit in, and be honest with yourself if maybe you’re just not entirely cut out for long distance relationships, because I do believe that they’re probably not for most people.
+See where you fit in.
+Be honest with yourself.
 I think they’re very, very tough.

 Now, it gets easier if there’s a definitive end date on your long distance relationship.